ericmackrodt/zen-themes/EricsZenUITweakBox/README.md

 Several optional UI changes for the Zen Browser.
 Completely changes the appearance of the browser with all tweaks enabled.

-**Exit Button Right Padding theme users** - You don´t need that theme when using this one.

 ## Available Tweaks

-### `!macos:uc.erics-zen-ui-tweak-box.exit-button-padding-right.enabled`

-**Description:** Adds some spacing to the right of the exit button.
-This is particularly useful when using certain Gnome extensions This setting does the exact same thing as the `Exit Button Right Padding` theme.

 ### `uc.erics-zen-ui-tweak-box.fun-colors.enabled`